Dichromacy: Color detecting abilities of dichromats

 According to color vision researchers at the Medical College of Wisconsin (including Jay Neitz), each of the three standard color-detecting cones in the retina of trichromats – blue, green and red – can pick up about 100 different gradations of color.
 If each detector is independent of the others, the total number of colors discernible by an average human is their product (100 × 100 × 100), i.e. about 1 million; Nevertheless, other researchers have put the number at upwards of 2.3 million.
 The same calculation suggests that a dichromat (such as a human with red-green color blindness) would be able to distinguish about 100 × 100 = 10,000 different colors, but no such calculation has been verified by psychophysical testing.

-Furthermore, dichromats have a significantly higher threshold than trichromats for colored stimuli flickering at low (1 Hz) frequencies.
-At higher (10 or 16 Hz) frequencies, dichromats perform as well as or better than trichromats.
+Furthermore, dichromats have a significantly higher threshold than trichromats for colored stimuli flickering at low (1 Hz) frequencies, meaning they perform worse than trichromats but better than monochromats.
+At higher (10 or 16 Hz) frequencies, dichromats perform as well as or better than trichromats but worse than monochromats.
 This means such animals would still observe the flicker instead of a temporally fused visual perception as is the case in human movie watching at a high enough frame rate.

 Mammals

 Until the 1960s, popular belief held that most mammals outside of primates were monochromats.
 In the last half-century, however, a focus on behavioral and genetic testing of mammals has accumulated extensive evidence of dichromatic color vision in a number of mammalian orders.
 Mammals are now usually assumed to be dichromats (possessing S- and L-cones), with monochromats viewed as the exceptions.

 The common vertebrate ancestor, extant during the Cambrian, was tetrachromatic, possessing 4 distinct opsins classes.
 Early mammalian evolution would see the loss of two of these four opsins, due to the nocturnal bottleneck, as dichromacy may improve an animal's ability to distinguish colors in dim light.
-Placental mammals are therefore – as a rule – dichromatic.
+Placental mammals are therefore–as a rule–dichromatic.

 The exceptions to this rule of dichromatic vision in placental mammals are old world monkeys and apes, which re-evolved trichromacy, and marine mammals (both pinnipeds and cetaceans) which are cone monochromats.
 New World Monkeys are a partial exception: in most species, males are dichromats, and about 60% of females are trichromats, but the owl monkeys are cone monochromats, and both sexes of howler monkeys are trichromats.

 Trichromacy has been retained or re-evolved in marsupials, where trichromatic vision is widespread.
 Recent genetic and behavioral evidence suggests the South American marsupial Didelphis albiventris is dichromatic, with only two classes of cone opsins having been found within the genus Didelphis.